ml4ai/funman/README_DOCKER.md

 The funman docker image is built up from several layers of images.

 The general order (and purpose) is:
-1. ubuntu:20.04  (use the default dockerhub ubuntu image.)
+- ubuntu:20.04  (use the default dockerhub ubuntu image.)
-2. funman-ibex   (build IBEX from source with minor tweaks.)
+- funman-ibex   (build IBEX from source with minor tweaks.)
-3. funman-dreal  (build a modified version of Dreal from source.)
+- funman-dreal  (build a modified version of Dreal from source.)
-4. funman-base   (base image with all funman dependencies.)
+- funman-base   (base image with all funman dependencies.)
-5. Either a or b:
+- Either of:
-  a. funman-pypi (image with funman installed via pypi.)
+  - funman-pypi (image with funman installed via pypi.)
-  b. funman-git  (image with funman installed via a git branch.
+  - funman-git  (image with funman installed via a git branch.
 Defaults to main.)
-6. funman-api    (image to host funman api using uvicorn.)
+- funman-api    (image to host funman api using uvicorn.)

 Each image is briefly described below.
 General build commands are also listed.
 Note that there are more specific build commands in the Makefile but they use